squareops/terraform-kubernetes-jenkins/README.md

 ## IAM Permissions
 The required IAM permissions to create resources from this module can be found [here](https://github.com/sq-ia/terraform-kubernetes-jenkins/blob/main/IAM.md)

+## Backup and Restore
+This repository provides a method for backing up and restoring Jenkins using S3 storage.

+<b>Usage</b> <br>
+To enable backup, set the <b>enable_backup</b> variable to true.
+Backups will be automatically stored in the configured S3 bucket.

+To restore a backup, set the <b>restore_backup</b> variable to true.
+This will initiate the restoration process from the latest backup available in the S3 bucket.

+<b>Important Notes</b> <br>
+<ul><li>Ensure to restart the Jenkins service after performing a restore to apply the restored configuration and data.</li>
+<li>Backup and restore functionality relies on proper configuration of S3 credentials and bucket permissions.</li></ul>

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->